2025-2026 University Catalog

 Prescribed TESOL/Applied Linguistics Concentration Electives (6 units)

-Electives (3-6 units)
+Electives (3 units)

 Students selecting this concentration may enroll in courses in Linguistics (LING) as electives.
 Elective courses should be selected in consultation with the Graduate Advisor.
-Students will generally take elective courses from graduate courses in Linguistics; however, with the approval of the Graduate Advisor, a maximum of six units of courses with linguistics content taken in other departments may be accepted for graduate credit in linguistics.
+Students will generally take an elective courses from graduate courses in Linguistics; however, with the approval of the Graduate Advisor, a maximum of three units of courses with linguistics content taken in other departments may be accepted for graduate credit in linguistics.
 Students with no prior experience in teaching ESL must take LING 740 (Internship) as an elective.
 Contact the Graduate Advisor for details.
 Culminating Experience (3 units)

 In consultation with the Graduate Advisor, students select one of two options.
 Plan A: Plan A students must select a committee of three faculty members, two of whom are from the Linguistics department, to supervise the thesis.
-LING 799A Thesis Units: 3 Plan B: A written comprehensive examination and an additional elective course (3 units) approved by the Graduate Advisor. |
+LING 799A Thesis Units: 3 Plan B: A written comprehensive examination and an additional LING 600 or 700 level elective course (3 units) selected in consultation with the Graduate Advisor. |

 Return to: Summary of Curricula Offered